3 Fandom as Participatory Culture

 The point isn’t to finalize what fans or fandoms are, but rather to suggest what they do and what difference they make.
 “Even at a young age, most children have an idea about what fandom is [but] they appreciated how fandom can be applied to their daily lives.”[24]
 Fans participate in fandoms in order to participate in public life, in order to make sense of it, to play with it, and to assert their place within it.
 “Fandom has no progress, no end goal.
 Instead, it offers a way to “waste” endless hours in the company of like-minded people.
 People may become fans out of an enthusiasm for a fan object; but they stay participating fans … because of the play space that fandom and digital media offer them.”[25]
 This is meaningful behaviour, whether it is done as an individual who feels an emotional connection to a community or not.
 And indeed, the dichotomy between presumably communally-minded participatory fans and individualized non-participatory fans is arguably artificial.
 “The distinction between non‐participatory (passive, conformist) culture and participatory (active, transformative) culture often seems to make only limited sense.
 Many of the practices that fans constantly pursue—whether listening, screaming, dancing, record collecting, discussing music, or wearing t‐shirts—seem to integrate participation and consumption in ways that are routine and invited.”[26]

-Even though Petersen claims that fandom is a seemingly pointless activity that promises no purpose of productivity,[26] all fans are nonetheless productive.
+Even though Petersen claims that fandom is a seemingly pointless activity that promises no purpose of productivity,[27] all fans are nonetheless productive.
 Through their participation in networked media culture, fans-as-producers (rather than simplistic consumers) exhibit three types of clear productivity.
-We can understand fans as semiotically, enunciatively and textually productive.[27]
+We can understand fans as semiotically, enunciatively and textually productive.[28]
 Semiotic productivity “consists of the making of meanings of social identity and of social experience from the semiotic resources of the cultural commodity.”
 Popular culture doesn’t automatically make sense, especially to audiences with limited exposure to it or interest in it.
 When fans dedicate their attention to popular culture texts, they infer meaning from them, often in a way that less engaged audiences might not.
 At a very basic level, then, even consumption is productive – if we understand that people are producing meanings when they’re consuming.
 They’re active audience members (but barely).
 When fans communicate these meanings, we see enunciative productivity.
 Everyday discussion transforms our individual semiotic sense-making into a public resource.
 But any kind of meaning that is placed into social circulation counts — wearing team colours or sporting a particular brand also marks one’s affiliation and audience identity.
 The third level of production is textual productivity.
 We see this when fans produce “texts” for circulation within the fan community itself.
 At this level, one’s products become a resource for other fans.
 When we get into fans as prosumers or produsers, we’re exploring levels of textual productivity.
-Even making a comment in a fan forum satisfies this, literally creating text around something, but not just to share interpretations, to forge social connections.
+Even making a comment in a fan forum satisfies this, literally creating text around something, whether or not it is simply to share interpretations or to forge social connections.
 Writing fan-fiction or protest letters is another level of textual engagement.
 But it is important to note that fans don’t only produce literal text – “texts” is used in a cultural studies sense to denote anything that is made, from which we can then make meaning.
 Whenever we produce an interpretation of something’s meaning (a book, television episode, TikTok video, Instagram reel, a t-shirt or a monument, etc), we treat it as a text.
 When these interpretations are in our own heads, they’re semiotic productions.
 When these interpretations are produced for others, they’re enunciative, but when our interpretations are fashioned into other cultural products (or “works of art”), they become textually productive.
 Because works are by-products of merely the original creator – the artist.
 Texts, on the other hand, are not meaningful simply because of the way that the original creator “wrote” the text, but also because audiences “read” (and through the act of consumption, re-write) texts.
 It can even be said that texts don’t exist until they are engaged with by audiences.
 So, creating costumes or fan art, etc. also involves “writing texts” (for others to read …).
 Textual productivity entails material production insofar as you’re creating material for other people to see and to help construct a sense of (shared) identity.

 No matter what “wave” of fandom one might be in, no matter what you might be a fan of, the basic feeling that motivates audiences is the same: affective sensibility.
 This is the domain of one’s mood, suggesting that people tune into things (and other people who are similarly attuned) based on how they feel, how animated they are about those things.
 One’s participation in a cultural scene is saturated with affect.
 Whereas a consumer engages with certain things because, in some fashion, they are entertaining and provide them with enjoyment and pleasure, the fan is motivated by affect, energized and invigorated by their engagement.